-The mission of the Prevent Cancer Foundation® is saving lives through cancer prevention and early detection across all populations.
-Our vision is to Stop Cancer Before it Starts!® The Prevent Cancer Foundation® is the only U.S. nonprofit organization solely devoted to cancer prevention and early detection.
+The mission of the Prevent Cancer Foundation® is empowering people to stay ahead of cancer through prevention and early detection.
+Our vision is a world where cancer is preventable, detectable and beatable for all.
+The Prevent Cancer Foundation is the only U.S. nonprofit organization solely devoted to cancer prevention and early detection.

 While it is critical for you to actively play a role in your own cancer prevention and early detection efforts, collectively we can affect even greater change through broader advocacy efforts at local, state and national levels.